ashejim/D195/_sources/resources.md

 1. *Choose your dataset.* Review the [Task 1 guide page](https://ashejim.github.io/D195/task1.html) and the [Proposal (task 2)](https://ashejim.github.io/D195/task2.html) requirements (particularly [section C4](https://ashejim.github.io/D195/task2.html#c4-c4a-methods-metrics-to-evaluate-statistical-significance) requiring a model or test).
 You will need to support a hypothesis using a model or statistical test.
 So, choose data suitable for a method you are comfortable with.
 A popular place for datasets is kaggle.com.
 2. *Explore the data* before settling on a topic.
 Complete your data analysis before completing the Proposal (task 2), as you won't need to anticipate results.
 Furthermore, completing task 3 and aligning with task 2 will be easier.
-3. *Submit Task 1.* Compose your Topic Approval Form using the [Topic Approval Form Template](https://ashejim.github.io/D195/task1.html#topic-approval) and send it to your assigned course intsructor.
-If more information is needed, we'll let you know.
-Submit the Topic Approval Form (signed by any D195/D502 CI).
-You only need the waiver form if using proprietary data or information.
+3. *Submit Task 1.* Compose your Topic Approval Form using the [Topic Approval Form Template](https://ashejim.github.io/D195/task1.html#submitting-the-approval-form) and submit it directly to Assessments as your Task 1.
+Your course instructor will either pass it or return it with comments for revision — there's no longer an email-and-sign step.
+You only need the Restricted Information Authorization Form if using restricted or proprietary data or information.

 Let us know if you have any questions.
 Emails are best (and fastest) for specific questions -appointments for general discussions.
 Though whatever your preference is fine.
 Here you can find all [D195/D502 CI contact information](https://ashejim.github.io/D195/ci_d195.html).
 ```